Send Alerts from the Command Line to Discord

 1 .
 Create a Discord account and server.

-Once there, “create a server”.
+Once there, you can “create a server”.

 In the channel settings, under integrations, there is a Webhook section.
 Create a new Webhook and select “Copy Webhook URL”.
-This is an API key of sorts that has authority in this channel.
-Do not share it.
-Save it someplace for the next steps.
+This is an api key of sorts that has authority in this channel.
+Do not share it, save it someplace for the next steps.

-The Webhook will look something like this:
+Your Webhook will look something like this:

 2 .
 Check command line functionality.

-There are many guides on posting to Discord from the command-line, however, at its most basic, all that is required is a curl POST statement which defines a message in JSON format, to the webhook URL.
+There are many guides on posting to Discord from the command-line, however, at its most basic, all that is required is a curl POST statement which defines a message in JSON format, to the Webhook URL.
 A message can be sent with a line, like this, from the shell:

 3 .
 Create a shell script.

-The file contains only the webhook and in the future, maybe some other restricted variables:
+admin@server40:~$ sudo nano /etc/discord.confThe file contains only the webhook and in the future, maybe some other restricted variables:

-If a user or service wants to send a message to that Discord channel, they or one of their groups needs at least read access to this file.
-Lock the file down so that only the allowed user can read it:
+webhook="https://discord.com/api/webhooks/1152522872586252368/PaKsnnjvb-N7nXvcjy"If a user or service wants to send a message to that Discord channel, they or one of their groups needs at least read access to this file:

-Now, if a regular user tries to view the file, access should be denied.
+sudo chmod 440 /etc/discord.confNow, if you try to cat the file as a regular user, access should be denied.
 This is to prevent anybody posting to the channel and while this security precaution is not required, it is highly recommended:

 user@server40:~$ cat /etc/discord.conf

-Now a simple BASH script can be created that accepts only two parameters; the username and the message:
+cat: /etc/discord.conf: Permission deniedNow a simple BASH script can be created that accepts only two parameters; the username and the message:

 sudo mkdir -p /opt/discord

-Notice the script calls the conf file for the webhook variable.
+sudo nano /opt/discord/discord.shNotice the script calls the conf file for the webhook variable.
 In BASH, the first parameter is “$1” and the second, “$2”, etc. The backslashes are preserving the formatting of the JSON file, while enclosed in double quotes:

 #!/bin/bash